OpenBubbles/site/docs/pnr.md

 We recommend reading this guide thoroughly at least once before beginning any setup.

+## Key Information

+Maintaining registration requires the iPhone and relay to stay online.
+Apple can force a re-registeration at any time, therefore **your iPhone must be online at all times** once setup has been completed.
+If you're iPhone or relay is offline when Apple re-registers your phone number may be deregistered.

 ## Step 1.
 Pre-Setup
 Make sure iMessage andFacetime is disabled on your iPhone.
 You also need to disable Advanced Data Protection and Contact Key Verification.